 If you’re suffering with wrist pain, Daisy Stem Cell Therapy at Advanced Regenerative Medicine Centers of the Carolinas can help.
-Dr. John Haasis is board-certified anesthesiologist and an expert in pain management, serving patients in Greenville, Spartanburg, Columbia, and Anderson, SC, and the North Carolina cities of Asheville and Gastonia.
+Dr. John Haasis is board-certified anesthesiologist and an expert in pain management, serving patients in Greenville, Spartanburg, Columbia, and Anderson, SC, and the North Carolina cities of Asheville.
 A personal consultation with Dr. Haasis allows patients the opportunity to find relief from wrist pain without surgical intervention.
 Call (864) 775-5682 or fill out a simple online form to get started.

 - 1 About Wrist Pain